 What is EDR?

-Endpoint Detection and Response (EDR) is a type of software designed to detect and respond to advanced and targeted cyber threats on an endpoint device.
+Endpoint Detection and Response is that next level of security, going above and beyond what Anti-virus does.
+EDR is a type of software designed to detect and respond to advanced and targeted cyber threats on an endpoint device.
 EDR differs from traditional anti-virus software in providing a more comprehensive and proactive approach to identifying and mitigating cyber threats.

-While anti-virus software primarily focuses on identifying and removing known malware, EDR uses a combination of behavioral analysis, machine learning, and other techniques to identify and respond to known and unknown cyber threats.
+Anti-virus software primarily focuses on identifying and removing known malware.
+EDR, on the other hand, uses a combination of behavioral analysis, machine learning, and other techniques to identify and respond to known and unknown cyber threats.

 EDR software also allows for detailed forensic analysis of an endpoint device.
-This includes the ability to gather data on the scope and impact of a cyber attack and identify the attack’s point of origin and the specific malware used.
-This information can be used to take remedial actions, such as isolating the affected device, patching vulnerabilities, and deploying countermeasures to prevent further damage.
+This includes the ability to gather data on the scope and impact of a cyber attack.
+It can also identify the attack’s point of origin and the specific malware used.
+This information can be used to take remedial actions, such as isolating the affected device.
+EDR can also patch vulnerabilities, and deploy countermeasures to prevent further damage.

 For more information on data compliance regulations, check out EVERNET’s Guide to Data Privacy Compliance E-book.